-After learning from my mistakes, where my choice of standard garden soil led to my Flamingo flower (aka anthurium) dying due to root rot, I’ve experimented and learned a lot more about these plants.
+After learning from my mistakes, where my choice of standard garden soil led to my Flamingo flower (aka anthurium) dying due to root rot, I experimented and learned much more about these plants.

-Anthurium can bloom all year long in the right growing conditions, and this includes the right potting mix.
+Anthurium can bloom all year long in the right growing conditions, including the right potting mix.

 Anthurium Potting Mix

 The best potting mix for your anthurium is one that is a loose and coarse growing medium.
 While you can use a store-bought orchid potting mix, it’s better to improve the soil’s drainage quality by adding chunky ingredients like coconut husks, pumice, perlite, and charcoal.
 You can also create your own potting mix.
 Just ensure that the potting mix has a 5.5-6.5 pH.

 Anthuriums are epiphytes, a kind of air plant.
 Most Anthurium is climbers, so their roots extend into leaf litter or moss that builds up under trees that they climb onto, or they grow aerial roots.

 As such, Anthurium should not be planted in dense soil since its roots need oxygen.
 Dense soil contains fine particles that retain too much water.

 And while all plants need water to thrive, if the soil an anthurium is planted in becomes waterlogged, then microbes can build up, and the roots can rot.
 This leads to your houseplant dying, which is something neither of us would want.